splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

 .. meta::
     :description: Use metric usage analytics (MUA) to determine usage of your metrics in Splunk Observability Cloud.

 Metric usage analytics (MUA) gives you in-depth visualizations of your metric usage in Splunk Observability Cloud.
-MUA can help you make informed decisions about your metrics, for example, if you're deciding whether to aggregate or drop certain metrics.
+MUA can help you make informed decisions about your metrics, for example, if you're deciding whether to aggregate, archive, or drop certain metrics.

 To learn how to use MUA, see :ref:`mua-understand-metrics`.